Dr. phil. habil. Susanne Koch

 Reviews for scientific journals:

-Reviews of books and commissioned studies, e.g.:
+Reviews of books for Palgrave and African Minds

-Review activity for the German Research Foundation (DFG)
+Review activity for the German Research Foundation (DFG) and Swiss National Science Foundation (SNSF)

 Konferenzbeiträge (mit peer-review)